Gladys Goldstein: Art teacher

 In the mid-1950s Goldstein began to teach art in a program called "Forest Park Evening Classes" in Baltimore.
 The program offered instruction in practical subjects such as typing and dressmaking at no cost to Baltimore residents and was directed by her husband, Edward H. Goldstein.
 It had begun to offer art classes in 1950.
 In 1957 she also began to teach classes at the newly-opened Metropolitan School of Art.
 Aiming to give art students an alternative to the relatively conservative instruction offered at the Maryland Institute of Art, the school taught amateurs and professionals, children and adults, in day and evening classes from that year until 1960.
 The following year and for the next two, she taught at the Maryland Institute of Art.
 In 1959 she began teaching art classes in the recreation center of Oheb Shalom temple and from the early 1960s she left that position to teach at the Jewish Community Center.
 In 1964 Goldstein joined the faculty of the College of Notre Dame as an art instructor.
 In 1982, at the age of 62, she left her teaching jobs at the Jewish Community Center and Notre Dame, but continued to give private instruction.

 Personal life and family

-Goldstein's father was Samuel Edward Hack (1893-1956), a ceramics artist and instructor.
-Her mother was Dorothy (Isaacson) Hack (1895-1952).
+Goldstein's father was Samuel Edward Hack, a ceramics artist and instructor.
+Her mother was Dorothy (Isaacson) Hack.
 Her paternal grandparents had been born in Polish Russia.
-Her paternal grandfather, Simon (18xx-1981), operated a shoe repair business in Baltimore.
+Her paternal grandfather, Simon, operated a shoe repair business in Baltimore.
 Her paternal grandmother, Goldie, died in 1915, age 44.
-She had an older brother, Ernest (1915-2003) and a younger one, Homer (1920-2007).
+She had an older brother, Ernest, and a younger one, Homer.

-In the early 1940s Goldstein married Edward H. Goldstein (born about 1912, died 2002), an administrator in the Baltimore public school system.
+In the early 1940s Goldstein married Edward H. Goldstein, an administrator in the Baltimore public school system.
 The couple had a son, William N. Goldstein (1943-2006), a psychiatrist and professor of psychiatry at Georgetown University Medical Center in Washington, D.C.

 Goldstein died from complications after surgery at Seasons Hospice in Randallstown, Maryland on March 13, 2010, and was interred in Oheb Shalom Memorial Park, Reisterstown, Maryland.

+Mattilda Bernstein Sycamore, one of Goldstein's grandchildren, wrote a book that centers around their relationship, and Goldstein's life and work, as well as other related topics, titled Touching the Art, published by Soft Skull Press in 2023.